 Every person’s journey with AD is different.
 For some, the disease progresses slowly and leaves mental function largely intact for several years.
 Other times, AD is aggressive and quickly robs people of their memory.
 In the end, AD becomes severe enough to disrupt day-to-day life.
 In later stages, people will need almost constant care.

 AD is the most common cause of dementia in America today.
-According to the Centers for Disease Control and Prevention, 5 million Americans have AD.
+According to the and Prevention, 5 million Americans have AD.
 Researchers and scientists have been studying the disease for decades, but there is no cure at this time.

 Quality of life becomes increasingly important for people with AD and their caretakers once a diagnosis is made.

 Life expectancy varies for each person with AD.
 The average life expectancy after diagnosis is eight to 10 years.
 In some cases, however, it can be as short as three years or as long as 20 years.

 AD can go undiagnosed for several years, too.
 In fact, the average length of time between when symptoms begin and when an AD diagnosis is made is 2.8 years.